linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 This is the standard way to calculate invested capital.
 However, it does a poor job of capturing intangible investments.
 We dedicate a section to that topic below.
 The idea is that we must recast our calculations of NOPAT and invested capital if some percentage of Microsoft's selling, general, and administrative (SG&A) costs are reasonably classified as an investment.
 As we will see, NOPAT and invested capital both go up and ROIC goes down.

 Let's now return to ROIC.
-For fiscal 2022, Microsoft's NOPAT was  $70 billion, its average invested capital was$ 143 billion (the average of $120 billion in fiscal 2021 and $165 billion in fiscal 2022), and its ROIC was 49 percent.
+For fiscal 2022, Microsoft's NOPAT was  \$70 billion, its average invested capital was\$ 143 billion (the average of \$120 billion in fiscal 2021 and \$165 billion in fiscal 2022), and its ROIC was 49 percent.

 # How ROIC Is Linked to Free Cash Flow, Economic Profit, and Growth